likhithssyadav18/likhithssyadav18/Readme.md

 Then, add code so that, when the type in the `select` is changed, the drawSpiderChart() function in `main.js` will be called.

 > 🔍 **Hint:** There's multiple ways to do this!
 For example, you could add an `onchange` event, or create an event listener using Javascript.

+## Step 2: Performing Data Wrangling
+In `main.js`, the `Pokemon_Database.csv` file are loaded.
+Once the data is loaded,  store it in one or more global variables so that when the type changes we don't need to load the dataset again.

+Since D3 doesn't have any information about the attribute types of the new files, it interprets every data value as a string.
+To use the quantatitive columns as such, you'll need to do some data wrangling to convert each row of the data to the correct numeric format.
+For the six attributes, change the data type from string to numeric.
+D3's data loading functions (e.g. d3.csv) have a provision for that, which is documented [here](https://github.com/d3/d3-fetch/blob/master/README.md).
+You can also do the converting after you have loaded the data.